kurogane13/Opencv_Image_Editor/README.md

     - import sys

   - Access the downloaded or cloned folder
-  - Open a gnome-terminal and run python3.x opencv_gui.py
+  - Open a gnome-terminal and run:

+      - python3.x opencv_gui.py